VPN Usage Guideline

 - Select and maintain the secrecy of strong passwords.

-- Maintain the physical security of their computers.
+- Maintain the physical security of computers.

 - Additionally, application stakeholders and system administrators must coordinate with Computing Services to ensure that application servers that need uninterrupted network encryption are properly configured.